-Keep these 2 rules of thumb in mind:
+Keep these two rules of thumb in mind:

 - The less secure your employment, the more money you want to keep in safe investments.

 - The closer you are to retirement, the more money you want to keep in safe investments.

 For Those Far Away From Retirement

 For Those Retiring in the Next Few Years

 Have 3 to 10 years' worth of withdrawals in safe investments, like money market funds, certificates of deposits, agency bonds, treasury securities, and fixed annuities.
 One way to do this is to create a bond or CD ladder, where each year, a safe investment matures, and the principal becomes available to you.
 To make the most of this process, you should start about ten years from the date you plan to retire.

 This safe money is the money that will replace your former paycheck.
 You will use it to pay for basic living expenses during your first few years of retirement.
 This strategy of taking a little risk with this portion of your portfolio allows you to leave the rest of your holdings for growth.
 The results are twofold: first, you'll have some protection against inflation.
 When your growth investments have a good year, you take profits and use the proceeds to replenish the safe investments that you have been using to fund your living expenses.

 When Is the Right Time to Switch to Safe Investments?

 You should switch to safe investments on a scheduled plan so that by the time you retire, you have enough money in safe investments to meet your income requirements for many years.

 There are a few things you should take into account in the ten years before you plan to retire.
 First, in this ten year window, each time your risky investments have a year with above-average returns, you should take profits and increase the amount of money you have allocated to safe investments.
 Unfortunately, most investors do not do this.
-Instead they buy risky investments after they have gone up in value and then sell them in a panic after they have gone down in value.
+Instead, they buy risky investments after they have gone up in value and then sell them in a panic after they have gone down in value.